iamahmedshahh/veruswebextension/README.md

 - ✅ Connection with dApps and getting wallet address and balance
 - ✅ Basic wallet creation and management
-- ✅ Send/receive VRSCTEST transactions
+- ✅ Receive Testnet Currencies and VRSCTEST transactions
+- ✅ Send is undergo and will be up soon
 - ✅ Secure key storage